v0.5.0

 function previousPage() {

-return table.pagination.previousPage();
+return pagination.goToPreviousPage();

 }

-// Go to first or last page
+// Navigate to first or last page

 function firstPage() {